slact/wafflex/README.md

 Note that initially, a subset of these phases will be implemented (`request`, `response`, and maybe a few more)

-Rule lists can be defined inside the rule table, or they can be referenced by name.
+Rule lists can be defined inside the phase table, or they can be referenced by name.

 ### Rule List
 An ordered list of rules.